rubrik-oss/sane-scala/README.md

 # SaneScala

-`SaneScala` is a scala compiler plugin.
+`SaneScala` is a scala compiler plugin that flags troublesome anti-patterns in scala code.

 ## Development